nestjs/docs.nestjs.com/content/controllers.md

 #### Routing

-In the following example we'll use the `@Controller()` decorator which is **required** to define a basic controller.
-We'll specify an optional prefix of `cats`.
-Using a prefix in a Controller decorator allows us to avoid repeating ourselves when routes could potentially share a common prefix.
+In the following example we'll use the `@Controller()` decorator, which is **required** to define a basic controller.
+We'll specify an optional route path prefix of `cats`.
+Using a path prefix in a Controller decorator allows us to easily group a set of related routes, and minimize repetitive code.
+For example, we may choose to group a set of routes that manage interactions with a customer entity under the route `/api/1.0/customers`.
+In that case, we could specify the path prefix `/api/1.0/customers` in the `@Controller()` decorator so that we don't have to repeat that portion of the path for each route in the file.

 ```typescript
 @@filename(cats.controller)